symbol/symbol-docs/source/getting-started/setup-workstation.rst

 Setting up your workstation
 ###########################

-This guide will walk you through the installation step-by-step, by showing you how to use the tools to start developing with NEM Catapult.
+This guide will walk you through a step-by-step installation of the required tools to start developing on NEM Catapult.

-*********************
+***********************
-Create a test account
+Creating a test account
-*********************
+***********************

-An account is a key pair (private and public key) associated to a mutable state stored on the NEM blockchain.
+An account is a key pair (private and public key) associated to a mutable state stored in the NEM blockchain.
 Simply put, you have a deposit box on the blockchain, which only you can modify with your key pair.
 As the name suggests, the private key has to be kept secret at all times.
 Anyone with access to the private key, ultimately has control over the account.

 The **public key** is cryptographically derived from the private key.
 It would take millions of years to do the reverse process and therefore, the public key is safe to be shared.

 Finally, the account address is generated with the public key, following the NEM blockchain protocol.
-It is better to share this address than just the public key, as it contains more information, such as a validity check and which network it uses (public, testnet or private).
+It is better to share this address than just the public key, as it contains more information, such as a validity check or which network it uses (public, testnet or private).

-:doc:`NEM2-CLI <../cli/overview>` conveniently allows you to perform the most commonly used commands from your terminal i.e. using it to interact with the blockchain, setting up an account and sending funds, etc.
+:doc:`NEM2-CLI <../cli/overview>` conveniently allows you to perform the most commonly used commands from your terminal i.e. using it to interact with the blockchain, setting up an account, sending funds, etc.

 Install NEM2-CLI using ``npm``.